Portland Community College | Portland, Oregon Portland Community College

 Rock Creek Campus Success Coach

-Like many students in the Future Connect program, I was a first-generation undergraduate student that was not surrounded by a college-going culture growing up.
-As a product of various student support programs in college, I have witnessed firsthand what mentorship and guidance means for students and thus have dedicated my career to serving those who need support exploring their post-secondary options.
+Like many students in the Future Connect program, I was a first-generation undergraduate student who was not surrounded by a college-going culture growing up.
+As a product of various student support programs in college, I have witnessed firsthand what mentorship and guidance mean for students and thus have dedicated my career to serving those who need support exploring their post-secondary options.
 I have been privileged to work with college-bound students since 2009 and am thrilled to be working alongside Future Connect students as they find their passions in academia and/or the workforce.

 Vanessa Hernandez